 Keep your plan as short as possible as overly detailed business plans can be too cumbersome to use.
 Focus on the information the reader needs to know.
 Leave the finer detail for operational or marketing plans or attach information such as technical details of a product in an appendix.

-To help you create a business plan, we've developed a business plan template (DOC, 158KB).
+To help you create a business plan, we've developed a business plan template (DOC, 158KB), opens in new window.

 Involve your team